MP Estate Planning UK

 ArrangementWho reportsTypical outcome

-Interest in possessionBeneficiary if payments instructedBeneficiary taxed on receipts
+Interest in possessionBeneficiary if payments mandated; trustees at basic rate if notBeneficiary taxed on receipts at their marginal rate

 Bare trustBeneficiary as ownerPersonal allowances apply

-When a life interest beneficiary receives payments straight from a payer, the tax paperwork often moves with them.
+When a life interest beneficiary receives payments straight from a payer under a valid mandate, the tax paperwork moves with the income.

 A serene office setting focused on an elegant desk with legal documents, a quill, and an inkpot symbolizing trust and guidance.
 In the foreground, a professional, middle-aged lawyer in a tailored suit is reviewing the documents with a thoughtful expression, surrounded by a soft glow from a vintage desk lamp.
 In the middle, a large window filters warm sunlight, illuminating shelves filled with law books, while a potted plant adds a touch of nature.
 The background features neutral tones and refined decor, creating a calm atmosphere that conveys professionalism and trust.
 Capture the scene with a slight depth of field, emphasizing the lawyer and documents while softly blurring the background, enhancing the focus on "interest in possession" trusts.